british special forces

 16-man teams carry a 175 lb stretcher over 5 miles

-Regular Para recruits undergo PPS during week 20 of their training.
+Regular PARA recruits undergo PPS during week 20 of their training.
 Other recruits (all arms) undergo a series of preliminary tests before undergoing test week.
 All Arms PPS comprises:

 1. Screening